-Marriage would seem wonderfully endearing to the single individual who has never married, and perhaps to the divorced particular person who hankers for something to arrest their longing for companionship or sexual release, but marriage for virtually all of us is fairly a tough function at times.
+Marriage would seem wonderfully endearing to the single individual who has by no means married, and probably to the divorced man or woman who hankers for something to arrest their longing for companionship or sexual release, but marriage for virtually all of us is fairly a difficult perform at occasions.
 (And I can say this even as a representative of my wife!).
-We carry so considerably of ourselves into our marriages – which is each a excellent and a bad point.
+We carry so considerably of ourselves into our marriages – which is each a very good and a negative factor.

-We deliver in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not spend also a lot funds, not look for to management us, that they will want to devote time with us.
-We also carry in expectations of what our partners ought to carry to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become aware due to our encroaching annoyance.
+We carry in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not devote also considerably cash, not seek to manage us, that they will want to invest time with us.
+We also carry in expectations of what our partners ought to carry to us: their virtues of diligence and moderation and sanctity and kindness – to name just 4.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become conscious due to our encroaching annoyance.

 Can This Marriage Be Saved Stories